 Understanding AT&T's Unusual Options Activity

-AT&T (NYSE:T) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $28.75 following the option alert.
+Shares of AT&T (NYSE:T) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $29.11.

 - Sentiment: BULLISH